 be limited to the two fastest heats of girls and the two fastest heats of boys, or a combination of girls and boys with a maximum of four heats (4) ie 3 heats of girls and one heat of boys, etc..
 The 500 YD Freestyle and the 400 YD IM events will each be limited to the fastest three heats of girls and fastest three heats of boys, or a combination of girls and boys with a maximum of 6 heats in each event.
 All distance events on Friday will be swum fastest to slowest heats, alternating between girls’ heats then boys’ heats.

 If the meet is not full, deck entries may be accepted at the discretion of the meet director.
 Teams will not be split.
 Deck entries will be $10.00 per event.
 Deck entries and NT entries will be placed in the slowest heats.
 Entries may be e-mailed or sent by mail.
 Hy-Tek entries must include a hard copy of the entries.
-Team Unify teams will receive an invitation in their email and will be able to sync their entries directly to our meet.
-If you have any questions on the Team Unify process, please email Kyle Hembree.

 ENTRY FEES: $5.00 per individual event. $8.00 per relay. $2.00 INDIANA Swimming surcharge per swimmer.
 Make checks payable to Northridge Area Swimming Association (NASA).
 Checks must accompany the entry or be paid by the start of the meet.
 No entry fees will be returned except for those received after the limit has been reached or for athletes not making the cut-off for the limited events.